 Simply download and install this program like you do with any other Windows application.
 Then open the pdf in it, that you want to encrypt.
 Select the file > security > open password > assign a strong password > click build.

-Encrypting a PDF is very simple in MAC.
+Encrypting a PDF is very simple in macOS.
 You can use the built-in Preview for that.
 Simply open the PDF file with MAC’s preview.
-Next, go to File > Export as PDF.
-A new window will open, click on show detail.
-Now check mark Encrypt option > assign password > save changes.
-You will notice the file’s thumbnail changed to a lock icon.
+Click on the ‘File’ tab on the menu bar and click on ‘Export’.

 It’s strange that Adobe Acrobat’s Android app, do not have any option to protect a PDF.
 But you can use other free apps like PDF Utility.
 Start by downloading the app from Google Play.
 Next, open it > password protection > import the PDF from your device memory.
 If you don’t see any directory, clear the app data and try again.